 - Generally, these services cover blockbuster films or television shows.

 - While some filmmakers are legally posting their films to YouTube, this is rare.
-In general, full films that are posted to YouTube are pirated and are taken down from the site expediently.
+In general, full films or episodes that are posted to YouTube are pirated and are taken down from the site expediently.

 Can I scan an entire book or score and upload it to Moodle?

 - If the book or score was published after 1925, then, in general, no. You'll need permission from the rights holder to scan an entire book that is still covered by copyright law and upload it to Moodle.

 - If the book or score was published before 1925, then it's in the public domain.
 There's a good chance that the book has already been scanned and uploaded to sites like the Internet Archive, IMSLP, or Project Gutenberg.
 Please note that scholarly editions of public domain books and scores published after 1925 are not in the public domain.

 - Scanning small portions of a book or score and uploading them to Moodle will likely fall under fair use--especially given these extraordinary circumstances.